-27 The service providers for institutional investors are assumed to include proxy advisers and investment consultants for pensions, however, institutions, including institutional investors, which have a function to provide services contributing to institutional investors in carrying out effective stewardship activities in accordance with requests for services by institutional investors, etc., are considered to be included in the service providers for institutional investors.
+27 Service providers for institutional investors are particularly understood here to be proxy advisers and investment consultants for pensions, however, institutions, including institutional investors, which provide services at the request of institutional investors, etc. to contribute to the institutional investors' effective execution of stewardship activities are also considered to be service providers for institutional investors.